 DAY 8: ADIÓS AMIGOS

+Breakfast and departure.
 Please note the hotels named in this itinerary are subject to change without notice for another hotel of similar standard.
+Depending on the season this trail can be run in reverse.

 Private taxi transfers can be arranged and paid on site if you are not catching the group transfer.
 For non-group transfers, the private taxi transfers are €60-€70 one-way from Girona and €200-€250 one-way from Barcelona.
 These prices are subject to change depending on the taxi company and time of transfer.